Staircase of Acceptance

 You mix in your inflection of the word and then perform that within your very life.

 So enjoy life as it happens, instead of trying to fulfill it from all those thousands upon thousands of books, and masters and teachers.
-Yes as a guide teachers, masters, books and such can be useful to shorten the harder parts of the path a bit.
+Yes, guides, teachers, masters, books and such can be used to shorten the harder parts of the path a bit.

 But as I just said earlier: